Counting in Cherokee

 Cherokee (ᏣᎳᎩ, transliterated as tsalagi) is an Iroquoian language written with a unique syllabary writing system devised by Sequoyah in 1819.
 It is nowadays spoken by about 20,000 people.

-Due to lack of data, this program can only count accurately up to 999,999 in Cherokee.
+Due to lack of data, we can only count accurately up to 999,999 in Cherokee.
 Please contact me if you can help me counting up from that limit.